koljapluemer/memorization.cafe/developer-guidelines.md

 - `meta-features`: for complex features interacting in turn with multiple `features`.
 One folder per meta-feature.
 May only import from below, and not from other meta-features
 - `pages`: One folder per page (a page is something used by the `router.ts` file).
 If functionality is ONLY used on a given page, put it in the page folder, do not create features or meta-features that are only used by one single page.

+Do not use `index.ts` file reexporting components, simply export directly.

 ## Guidelines

 - Keep design lean.
 Use cards, wrapper divs and containers ONLY when necessary